 Production, test, and development environments do not inherently exist for all systems.
-When applicable, ITD is responsible for staging applications from Test to Production.
+When applicable, NDIT is responsible for staging applications from Test to Production.
+During primary and extended business hours the standard rate applies.
+However, charges may apply if business requirements mandate after-hour services.